MozillaFoundation/foundation.mozilla.org/README.md

 - Django bypasses the `ALLOWED_HOST` restrictions, which again can lead to `400 Bad Request` errors in `DEBUG=False` setting.
 - Rather than HTTP error pages, Django will generate stack traces pages that expose pretty much all environment variables except any that match certain substrings such as `KEY`, `PASS`, etc. for obvious security reasons.
 - ...there are probably more gotchas just for `DEBUG` so if you find any please add them to this list.

+## Contributing

+We love contributors, but the team maintaining this project isn't structured to significantly support new ones.
+If there's an unassigned issue that catches your eye, you're free to open a PR for it if you have enough details.
+(Or if you need to ask a clarifying question if you know the general approach you want to take but need an implementation decision.)
+However, we don't have the capacity to walk you through the process of spinning up the project or opening a PR.